A coherent structure transport model for scrape-off layer turbulence: The E-field in GEMX utilizing SOLPS-ITER and the CST Model

 For a double null configuration, as is the case for DIII-D shot 184833, the blob is sheath-connected and interchange-like.
 According to the vorticity equation, the electrostatic potential of the blob connecting the two divertor plates (sheath connected in the double-null configuration) can be obtained by\cite{10.1063/1.3594609,10.1063/5.0152389, Cheng_2023}

-where $T_e$ and $T_i$ are the temperature of electron and ion in the blob respectively; $L_{||}$ is the arc length of the field line that connects the two X-points; $R$ is the major radius at the blob center; $\rho_{s}=m_ic_s/qB$ is the ion Larmor radius calculated with the sound speed $c_s=\sqrt{v_{Te}/m_i}$; and $n_0$ is the background plasma density.
-To simplify the model, we simply use the ion and electron temperatures and plasma density at the separatrix.
-There are other types of blobs with different forms of electrostatic potential, such as inertial (or resistive ballooning) blobs in single-null tokamak configurations\cite{Tsui,Scotti_2020}.
+where $T_e$ and $T_i$ are the temperature of electron and ion in the blob respectively; $L_{||}$ is the arc length of the field line that connects the two X-points; $R$ is the major radius at the blob center; $\rho_{s}=m_ic_s/qB$ is the ion Larmor radius calculated with the sound speed $c_s=\sqrt{{T_e}/m_i}$; and $n_0$ is the background plasma density.
+To simplify the model, we simply use the ion and electron temperatures and plasma density at the separatrix. {In reality, blobs will rapidly cool as they move away from the separatrix, particularly the electrons, through parallel conduction.} There are other types of blobs with different forms of electrostatic potential, such as inertial (or resistive ballooning) blobs in single-null tokamak configurations\cite{Tsui,Scotti_2020}.
 One can use a different expression for the electrostatic potential given in Eq.~(11), depending on the configuration or blob type.

 GEMX uses $(R,Z, \zeta)$ coordinates.
 Like core gyrokinetic simulations, where local $q$ is not too large, such a grid does not accurately represent a structure localized perpendicular to B and field-aligned without a very fine toroidal grid.
 A nearly field-aligned grid leads to many difficulties near the X-point, typically resulting in the use of a finite-element unstructured grid.
 To maintain the very simple and fast gather/scatter operations in GEMX, we keep the structured cylindrical grid, and represent the blobs analytically.